(214) 390-7947 (Overseas Callers)

 Read more about our wonderful Tanzanian host families.

-IFRE takes your safety seriously, and with more than 22,000 satisfied volunteers we know how to keep you safe, secure and comfortable every step of the way.
-We will support you with everything from the moment you book until the very end of your volunteer work, including a in-country coordinator who will be available at all times of day should you need help with anything.
+IFRE takes your safety seriously, and with more than 22,000 satisfied volunteers, we know how to keep you safe, secure, and comfortable every step of the way.
+We will support you with everything from the moment you book until the very end of your volunteer teaching work in Tanzania, including an in-country coordinator who will be available at all times of day should you need help with anything.

 Take a minute to complete the form and we will be in touch.